blackode/slack-backend-test/README.md

 You can run a `ngrok http 4000` to make the webhook on Blocknative work.
 Note that locally the path will be `localhost:4000/blocknative/confirm`.

+In the same config file the `:username` key needs to be set for the app to launch.